Please ensure Javascript is enabled for purposes of website accessibility

 States with the cheapest car insurance

 Certain states have more affordable car insurance rates than others.
-According to our data, the least expensive car insurance states include Vermont, Idaho, and Maine.
-These states have average rates that are well below the U.S. national average of $1,824 per year for full coverage.
+According to our data, the least expensive car insurance states include Idaho, Wyoming, and Hawaii.
+These states have average rates that are well below the U.S. national average of $2,110 per year for full coverage.

 Understanding the average cost of auto insurance in your location can give you an idea of what you might pay for coverage.
 However, it’s still a good idea to get personalized rate quotes from several insurers to find the cheapest policy.